naychurrahl/alx-higher_level_programming/README.md

-Beware the heir of Slytgerine
+Beware the heir of Slytherine